elarabyelaidy19/basecs/CS61B/Notes/Week 05.md

 ### Big O

 Whereas Big Theta means "equals", Big O means "less than or equal".
 (The order of growth of a function is less than or equal to Big O)

+**Asymptotics** allow us to evaluate the performance of our programs using math.
+We ignore all constants and only care about the value with reference to the input (usually defined as N)

+**Big O** - The upper bound in terms of the input.
+In other words, if a function has big O in f(x), we say that it could grow at most as fast as f(x), but it could grow more slowly.
+**Big Ω** - The lower bound in terms of the input.
+In other words, if a function has big Ω in f(x), we say that it could grow at least as slowly as f(x), but it could grow more quickly.
+**Big Θ** - The tightest bound, which only exists when the tightest upper bound and the tightest lower bound converge to the same value.

+**Fun sums**
+	1 + 2 + 3 + . . . + N  = Θ(N2)
+	1 + 2 + 4 + . . . + N  = Θ(N)